mfogel/real-website/README.md

 ## Initialization

-Run `yarn init` in the root of the repository to install required packages.
+Run `yarn install` in the root of the repository to install required packages.

 For deployment, you will need command-line access to the AWS environment you wish to deploy to.
 This is usually this is done by setting up the appropriate [AWS credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).